2lindell/advent/docs/source.txt

 Use scoring.

-Release along with an interpreter, the source text, and cover art.
+Release along with the "Parchment" interpreter, the source text, and cover art.

 Section - Tables